MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab07_Azure.md

 # Exercise #1: Configure an application user

-**Objective:** In this exercise, you will configure an application user that will be used to connect the Azure Function back to the Common Data Service.
+**Objective:** In this exercise, you will configure an application user that will be used to connect the Azure Function back to the Microsoft Dataverse.

 ## Task #1: Register Azure AD Application